 The Financial Aid Office administers federal and state student aid programs designed to assist students who need financial help to attend college.
 Assistance includes various grants, loans, and work opportunities.
-For the best aid packages, students are highly encouraged to complete the Free Application for Federal Student Aid (FAFSA) in January or February for the subsequent year.
+For the best aid packages, students are highly encouraged to complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act application prior to March 2nd.
 However, students may apply for aid throughout most of the year.
 The FAFSA may be completed online.
 For much more information about SAC Financial Aid Services, please go to page 16.

-GRADUATION OFFICE

-714-564-6052, S-104
+GRADUATION OFFICE 714-564-6052, S-104